BANGAUTOGLASS

 Many comprehensive auto insurance policies cover windshield replacement, and an increasing number of insurers recognize ADAS calibration as a required component of that replacement — meaning it may be included in your claim rather than treated as a separate out-of-pocket expense.
 That said, policies vary significantly, and coverage decisions are made by your insurer, not your glass service provider.

 If you haven't already started a claim before contacting Bang AutoGlass, we can assist you with understanding the claim process and working through the steps involved.
-We don't file the claim on your behalf, but we can help make sure you understand what documentation and information are typically involved so the process goes smoothly.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors influence what calibration service costs: the model year of your Evoque, whether it uses a mono or stereo camera system, which calibration procedures are required (static, dynamic, or both), and what your insurance covers.
 We don't quote prices in general terms because the right answer depends on your specific vehicle and situation — a direct conversation is always the clearest path to an accurate estimate.